A Week in New York City (10/5-11/2024)

 • Somewhat surprisingly, the American Museum of Natural History was one of the worst activities on the trip.
 But to be fair, I was worn out by the time we visited.

 • There’s too many things to do and see in a week–and trying to do everything can be overwhelming.
-I realized that we weren’t going to miss a lot, and I psychologically prepared myself for this.
-Doing this helped me mitigated any feelings of disappointment, and while the pace wasn’t as frenetic and harried as it could have been, it wasn’t as leisurely as I normally prefer.
+I realized that were going to miss a lot, and I psychologically prepared myself for this.
+Doing this helped me mitigate any feelings of disappointment, and while the pace wasn’t as frenetic and harried as it could have been, it wasn’t as leisurely as I normally prefer.

 • In terms of sections/neighborhoods of NYC, the kids like Times Square the best.
 (We went once during the day and once at night.)
 They both said they would have liked to have stayed at a hotel nearby.
 My favorite section continues to be Greenwich Village, maybe the West Village a little more than the East Village.
 I also liked Nolita/Little Italy/SoHo.